Welcome to the Faculty of History's Graduate Training pages!

 We are happy to receive suggestions and constructive criticisms either directly to the Directors of Graduate Training and Graduate Studies or through the Graduate Representative.
-Short mandatory feedback forms are handed out at most sessions, which allow the Faculty to gauge the effectiveness of the elements in the training programme.
+We run an annual Graduate Training Survey and really welcome your responses!

 Some sessions require students to sign-up for them (because places are limited).
 Students are urged to sign-up for sessions early as these sessions operate on a first come, first served basis.

 Students in the MPhil in Historical Studies

-Students in the MPhil in Historical Studies are strongly urged to attend relevant sessions of the Introductory Graduate Training Programme.
+Students in the MPhil in Historical Studies are strongly urged to attend relevant sessions of the Welcome Series.

 Doctoral students, in consultation with their supervisors, should review their training needs at the start of each academic year.
 They should use the Training Log to record their training development.

 Post-doctoral researchers are entitled to participate in the training options and should sign up as instructed in each option.